 - More time given to staff to increase productivity instead of managing the datacentre

-- Having an optimised, business-focussed, migration plan and Cloud strategy allows the organisation to see the full potential of what they could achieve
+- Having an optimised, organisation-focussed, migration plan and Cloud strategy allows the organisation to see the full potential of what they could achieve